d3b-center/pediatric-auto-defacer-public/README.md

 Input files must be located in an `input/` directory folder (called "input") in NIfTi file format.
 The exact naming of the files does not matter, the container will process all NIfTi files in the `input/` directory separately (the format of the output name of each file will be: `[input-file-name]_defaced.nii.gz`).

-For example input files could describe the image type:
+For example input files for a single subject could describe the image type:
 ```
 input/
     t1ce.nii.gz
     ...
 ```

-Or include the subject IDs:
+Or include the subject IDs if there are more than one subject:

 ```
 input/